tauri-apps/tauri/.changes/asset-path.md

 "tauri": patch
 ---

-Fix missing asset protocol path.
-Now the protocol is `asset://localhost/path/to/file`.
+Fix missing asset protocol path.Now the protocol is `https://asset.localhost/path/to/file` on Windows.
+Lunix and macOS is still `asset://path/to/file`.